-In 2019, Smith stunned the graduating class of Morehouse College with the news that he would pay off the entire class’s student loan debt, along with student debt acquired by their parents on behalf of the graduates.
+In addition to creating internships and scholarship programs, Smith supports a variety of other career-, education- and equity-focused organizations, institutions and initiatives.
+One of his most notable efforts was his commitment to pay off the student loan debt of the 2019 Morehouse College graduating class, along with the student debt incurred by guardians on their behalf.
 In his commencement address, Smith challenged the recent graduates, along with other alumni and benefactors, to help future classes in a similar way.

-In recognition of his “emphasis on education and support for current and future generations” Smith received the Carnegie Medal of Philanthropy in 2019.
-Smith has also been recognized with the Congressional Black Caucus Foundation Chair’s Award, the UNCF’s President’s Award, the Ripple of Hope Award from Robert F. Kennedy Human Rights, and the Humanitarian of the Year Award from the Robert Toigo Foundation.
-Smith was honored to receive the Jackie Robinson Foundation ROBIE Achievement in Industry Award.
-He received the Morehouse Candle Award in Business and Philanthropy in 2018, and he became Ebony’s inaugural recipient of the John H. Johnson Award in part due to his $34 million gift to eliminate Morehouse graduates’ student debt.
-In 2017, Smith became the first African American to sign the Giving Pledge, promising to give away half of his net worth earned during his lifetime.
+In recognition of his “emphasis on education and support for current and future generations,” Smith received the Carnegie Medal of Philanthropy in 2019.
+Smith has also been recognized with the Congressional Black Caucus Foundation Chair’s Award, the UNCF’s President’s Award, the Ripple of Hope Award from Robert F. Kennedy Human Rights and the Humanitarian of the Year Award from the Robert Toigo Foundation.

 Stay up to date with the current initiatives of Robert F. Smith through his social platforms: